g-uva/ECoMEP/README.md

 # 🌍 Edge-Cloud Continuum Multi-Level Predictive Framework (GreenDIGIT project)

+>**Disclaimer**: the information on this README is still temporary.
+The tools, architecture and other specifications are subject to change.

 > Part of GreenDIGIT WP6.2 — Predictive AI for Federated Energy-Aware Workflows
 > Developed in collaboration with SoBigData RI, IFCA, DIRAC, and GreenDIGIT RIs and partners.